star-whale/docs/docs/reference/sdk/dataset.md

 - `force`: (bool, optional)
   - Whether to forcibly overwrite the dataset if there is already one with the same version on the target instance.
   - The default value is `False`.
+  - When the tags are already used for the other dataset version in the dest instance, you should use `force` option or adjust the tags.
 - `mode`: (str, optional)
   - Dataset copy mode, default is 'patch'.
 Mode choices are: 'patch', 'overwrite'.
   - `patch`: Patch mode, only update the changed rows and columns for the remote dataset.
   - `overwrite`: Overwrite mode, update records and delete extraneous rows from the remote dataset.
+- `ignore_tags` (List[str], optional)
+  - Ignore tags when copying.
+  - In default, copy dataset with all user custom tags.
+  - `latest` and `^v\d+$` are the system builtin tags, they are ignored automatically.

 #### Examples {#copy-example}